Nastagio degli Onesti

-Plot
+Plot summary

 Nastagio degli Onesti is a noble in Ravenna, made rich after the death of his father and uncle.
 He falls in love with a girl of a noble family, the daughter of Paul Traversari.
-To get her attention, Nastagio begins to squander his money on banquets and parties organized only for her (a reference to the economy that links this story to that of Frederick of Alberighi); The girl, however, does not return the love of Nastagio; indeed she takes pleasure in refusing it.
+To get her attention, Nastagio begins to squander his money on banquets and parties organized only for her (a reference to the economy that links this story to that of Frederick of Alberighi).
+The girl, however, does not return the love of Nastagio; indeed she takes pleasure in refusing it.
 Nastagio tries to forget the noble girl.
 Failing this he starts to hate her.
 This drives him to attempt suicide several times with no success.

-Seeing Nastagio's despair, his friends and relatives advise him to go to Ravenna, in order to forget his unfulfilled love.
+Seeing Nastagio's despair, his friends and relatives advise him to leave Ravenna, in order to forget his unfulfilled love.
 The young man, unable to continue ignoring this advice, moves to Classe, not far from his hometown.

-One Friday in early May, Nastagio walks through a pine forest at dusk, where he sees a girl running naked in tears, being chased by two dogs trying to bite her and a Knight with a black sword intending to kill her.
-Nastagio tries to defend her, but the knight presents himself as Guido of Anastagi and tells of how he had once loved this woman, but because she did not love him, he had himself committed suicide.
+One Friday in early May, Nastagio walks through a pine forest, where he sees a girl running naked, shrieking and weeping, being chased by two dogs trying to bite her and a knight riding a black steed and holding a sword, threatening to kill her.
+Nastagio tries to defend her, but the knight presents himself as Guido of Anastagi and tells of how he had once loved this woman, but because she did not love him and was cruel to him, he had killed himself.
 When the girl died without any regrets for the misery she had inflicted on her admirer, she was sentenced to the cruel punishment of being hunted.
-Every Friday, the girl would have to undergo the killing and subsequent restoration of their bodies for as many years as it had been months that she had rejected her wooer.
+Every Friday, the girl would have to undergo the killing and subsequent restoration of her body for as many years as it had been months that she had rejected her suiter.

-Nastagio understands the events to be of divine will and resigns himself to being an onlooker.
-He witnesses the agony inflicted on the young girl by the rider, after which the two are forced to start the chase again and disappear from Nastagio's sight.
-The young man decides to take advantage of the situation and prepares a lavish banquet in the same place of the forest on the following Friday, inviting the relatives of his beloved together with his parents.
-As Nastagio predicted, at the end of the dinner the horrifying scene is repeated with the same harrowing and pitiful consequences.
-With this he gets the desired effect: after the hunter once again explains the reasons for the girl's fate to all of those present at the dinner, the girl loved by Nastagio realizes she had stepped on the love felt by Nastagio and, for fear of suffering the same fate of the victim before her, she changes her mind and immediately agrees to the marriage, transforming his hate into love.
-So the Sunday after they marry, and all the women of Ravenna learn to be more kind to their love.
+Nastagio witnesses the agony inflicted on the young girl by the rider, after which the two are forced to start the chase again and disappear from Nastagio's sight.
+The young man decides to take advantage of the situation and prepares a lavish banquet in the same place of the forest on the following Friday, inviting his beloved and her parents.
+As Nastagio anticipated, at the end of the dinner the horrifying scene is repeated with the same harrowing and pitiful consequences.
+With this he gets the desired effect: after the knight once again explains the reasons for the girl's fate to all of those present at the dinner, the girl Nastagio loves recalls the cruelty she had inflicted upon him and, for fear of suffering the same fate as the victim she witnessed, she changes her mind and agrees to marry Nastagio.
+On the following Sunday they marry, and all the women of Ravenna "became a good deal more amenable to men's pleasure than they had ever been in the past".